The unprecedented Hong Kong government crackdown on the pro-democracy movement continues apace, and January is set to be its busiest month yet

 In a sense, with this case, the Hong Kong government is indirectly putting the people of Hong Kong on trial for “public nuisance”, since we are the “public nuisance” that these nine allegedly incited.
 Also striking is that of the approximately 1,000 people arrested and 220 prosecuted in relation to the Umbrella Movement, not a single one has been arrested or prosecuted for “public nuisance”.
 So the Hong Kong government is prosecuting these nine for inciting an offense which it has not legally demonstrated was committed in even a single case.

 Two of the defendants, Tanya Chan and Shiu Ka-chun, are current Legco members.
 One, Tommy Cheung, has declared his candidacy to fill the Legco seat vacated by the disqualification of Baggio Leung.
 Those convicted of crimes punishable by more than three months in prison are ineligible to run for Legco or serve as Legco members, so the retention of the seats of Chan and Shiu potentially hinge on the outcome of this case.
-Raphael Wong is currently on bail pending appeal of his 13-month sentence for unlawful assembly in connection with a June 2014 protest at Legco and is awaiting sentencing for contempt of court in relation to the 26 November 2014 police clearance of the Mong Kok occupation during the Umbrella Movement.
+Raphael Wong is currently on bail pending appeal of his 13-month sentence for unlawful assembly in connection with a June 2014 protest at Legco and has served a prison sentence of four months and 15 days in relation to the 26 November 2014 police clearance of the Mong Kok occupation during the Umbrella Movement.
 UPDATE: On Wednesday, January 10, after two days of the scheduled 4, the trial was adjourned until February 13.
 The defense asked the judge to dismiss the charges of “inciting others to incite others to public nuisance” against Tai, Chan and Chu.
 On February 13, the judge rejected the request to dismiss “inciting to incite charges”.
 The trial proper was scheduled to begin on November 19, more than four years after the incident in connection to which they’re charged and one year and eight months after they were charged.

 Monday, January 15